Browsing metrics

 To use the Exit rate, read [How to set up an Exit Rate tracker](https://docs.abtasty.com/assets-library/trackers-page/how-to-set-up-an-exit-rate-tracker) article.

-Number of pages viewed metric
+## Number of pages viewed metric <a href="#h_01jbv7b0x6jzqd3ejx43ym2hts" id="h_01jbv7b0x6jzqd3ejx43ym2hts"></a>

-The event pages viewed
+### **The event pages viewed** <a href="#h_01jbv7b0x6acahz5r3aqb16jem" id="h_01jbv7b0x6acahz5r3aqb16jem"></a>

 Each time a page is loaded on the visitor's browser, AB Tasty counts it.
 All the browsing data are stored in the [AB Tasty cookie session](https://docs.abtasty.com/account/performance-and-security/consent-policy---cookies-storage-and-privacy).

-The metric average number of pages viewed
+### **The metric average number of pages viewed** <a href="#id-01gtvvvqgd726516dxac83e7bg" id="id-01gtvvvqgd726516dxac83e7bg"></a>

-The metric average number of viewed pages per visit is the average quantity of pages that have been viewed per session on the entire perimeter where the AB Tasty tag is placed, starting from when the visitor is assigned to a campaign.
+The metric average number of viewed pages per visit is the average quantity of pages that have been viewed per session on the entire perimeter where the AB Tasty tag is placed, **starting from when the visitor is assigned to a campaign**.<br>

 Visitor A has visited the website 3 times during the campaign: session #1 for 5 viewed pages, session #2 for 6 viewed pages, and session #3 for 7 viewed pages.